ninja-ide/ninja-ide-documentation/docs/plugin.rst

 .. method:: get\_preferences\_widget

-This method is called for NINJA-IDE when the user opens the preferences dialog.
+This method is called by NINJA-IDE when the user opens the preferences dialog.
 This method allows us to integrate a custom configuration widget in the NINJA-IDE preferences.
 It is important that this is TRUNCATED!
 Please download `pandoc <http://johnmacfarlane.net/pandoc/>`_ if you want to convert large